getappmap/appmap-js/docs/reference/vscode.md

 <img class="video-screenshot" src="/assets/img/vscode-run-with-tests.webp"/>

-To run your applicaiton with AppMap enabled, navigate to the `Run and Debug` section of VS Code in the left hand menu icons.
+To run your application with AppMap enabled, navigate to the `Run and Debug` section of VS Code in the left hand menu icons.
 You will see a new launch configuration in the in the drop down which says `Run with AppMap` alongside any other launch configurations for your project.
 With the `Run with AppMap` launch configuration select click on the "Play" icon, highlighted in the screenshot below.
-This will start your applicaiton with the AppMap libraries installed and enabled.
+This will start your application with the AppMap libraries installed and enabled.
 You can now interact with your application to generate [request recordings](/docs/reference/appmap-java.html#requests-recording) or use [remote recording](#remote-recording).

 <img class="video-screenshot" src="/assets/img/vscode-run-with-appmap.webp"/>

-### Video Demo

-{% include vimeo.html id='916087851' %}

 After installing the VS Code AppMap extension for your Java project, you will notice a new launch configuration in the `.vscode` directory in your project.